 The neighbourhoods of Monastiraki, Syntagma, Plaka, and Psiri are among the most central, however that does not mean that they are the best places to stay if you are looking for authentic Greek charm as part of your Athens itinerary.

 Athens is a relatively compact city and it is easy to experience life as the locals do without inconveniencing yourself for sightseeing or venturing too far from the city’s main attractions.
-I have written an entire separate guide on where to stay in Athens which will help you to identify the best neighbourhood for your personal preferences and interests.

 Getting from the Airport to Athens